Getting your home studio setup right isn’t easy.

 You need one stand per microphone.

-If you ever record vocals, you need a pop shield.
+If you ever record vocals, you need a pop filter.

-You have two options here: closed-back or open-back headphones.
+You have two options here: closed-back or open-back headphones for your studio.

 Closed-back headphones are for monitoring when recording (or mixing on the fly in public places).